sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

     1. Get the MKA session by `ip macsec show`
     2. Check the MACsec session is consistent with configuration.

-  Note: This checking is only for SONiC virtual switch to verify the implementation of virtual SAI.
-If the DUT is SONiC virtual switch, do this checking on the DUT.
-And if the neighbor devices(VM0 and VM1) are SONiC virtual switch, do this on the neighbor devices too.
+  Note: This checking is only when DUT is SONiC virtual switch to verify the implementation of virtual SAI.
+If the neighbor devices(VM0 and VM1) are SONiC virtual switch, do this on the neighbor devices too.

 #### Check the Data plane